 TESTIMONIAL FROM WESTMORELAND.

-Mr. A. Thompson, residing at High Hall, near Kirkby-Stephen, wrote on June 17th, 1865, describing a scorbutic complaint with which a relative was troubled, and observed in a P.S. to his letter :-
+Mr. A. Thompson, residing at High Hall, near Kirby-Stephen, wrote on June 17th, 1865, describing a scorbutic complaint with which a relative was troubled, and observed in a P.S. to his letter :-

 "Your medicines are the only ones used in our family, as they are unquestionably the best we ever tried.
 They give very great satisfaction in this part to people who use them.
-I may allude to one poor woman whose friends had been sitting up through several nights, expecting that death might occur any moment.
+I may allude to one poor woman whose friends had been sitting up through several nights, ex-pecting that death might occur any moment.
 I do not know from what complaint she was suffering.
-Some person, however, recommended your Pills and Solar Elizir.
+Some person, however, recommended your Pills and Solar Elixir.
 I saw her the other day, and she seems almost as well as ever she was, and this with only using the medicines a little while.

-Copy of a letter received from Mr. F. Procter, 17, John's Terrace, Walmsley Street, Spring Bank, Hull, dated September 19th, 1865 :-
+Copy of a letter received from Mr. F. Procter, 17, John's Terrace, Walmsley Street, Spring Bank, Hull, dated September 19th, 1865 :--

-"Dear Sir,-I have great pleasure in adding my testimony to the wonderful efficacy of your medicines in my own case, the particulars of which are as follows:- "I had been in bad health for nearly three years, yet able to follow my employ-"I had been in bad health for nearly three years, yet able to follow my employment, as engineer, until the spring of 1864, when a slight cough with expectoration, sometimes tinged with blood, came on.
-As the summer advanced, I had considerable pain in the right shoulder; and that, with loss of appetite, bodily weakness, and profuse night sweats, made me feel very ill.
-A doctor attended me for a short time, when he candidly told me that I had all the symptoms of Consumption, and that medicine would do me no good, but change of air might relieve me in some respects.
+"Dear Sir,-I have great pleasure in adding my testimony to the wonderful efficacy of your medicines in my own case, the particulars of which are as follows :- "I had been in bad health for nearly three years, yet able to follow my employment, as engineer, until the spring of 1864, when a slight cough with expectoration, sometimes tinged with blood some on the the summer advanced I had considerable consists the situated standard with blood, came on.
+As the summer advanced I had considerable pain in the right shoulder; and that, with loss of appetite, bodily weakness, and profuse night sweats, made me feel very ill.
+A doctor attended me for a short time, when he candidly told me that I had all the sympill.
+A doctor attended me for a short time, when he candidly told me that I had all the symp-toms of Consumption, and that medicine would do me no good, but change of air might relieve me in some respects.
 I went to my native place in July, where, by accident, I got one of your Anti-Lancets.
 I commenced taking the medicine at once; but did not feel much benefit at first.
-Perhaps you may remember that I called on you just a year ago, and received instructions evidently applicable to my complaints; for, following the instructions you kindly gave me, they were attended with the best possible results, as I am at present in better health than I have been for several years past.
+Perhaps you may remember that I called on you just a year ago, and received in-structions evidently applicable to my complaint; for, following the instructions you kindly gave me, they were attended with the best possible results, as I am at present in better health than I have been for several years past.
+"I took the Solar Elixir regularly, and the Oriental Pills occasionally, from the month of July 1864, till the same month this year.
+Should I have any symptoms of another attack.
+I

-"I took the Solar Elixir regularly, and the Oriental Pills occasionally, from the month of July, 1864, till the same month this year.
-Should I have any symptoms of another attack, I will let you know.-With best wishes for your own health.
-I am another attack, I will let you know .- With best wishes for your own health, I am yours gratefully, "To Charles Rooke, M.D."
+July, 1864, till the same month this year.
+Should I have any symptoms of another attack, I will let you know.
+With best wishes for your own health, I am yours gratefully, "To Charles Rooke, M.D."
 "FRANCIS PROCTER.